Gwizdo51/personal_dump/README.md

 - [x] convert custom PS functions into cmdlets

 ### *WIP*
+- [ ] add a data folder to put jupyter lab logo and windows error sound
 - [ ] adapt ShouldProcess-Yes-No to write the whatif message as verbose
 - [ ] add Recycle cmdlet
 - [ ] override "del", "erase", "rm" and "rmdir" aliases (Remove-Item) to always ask for confirmation